JackenLiu/ItunesDemo/README.md

 **In the music player, you can click on a song to listen to a preview of the song.**：

 For search results, if the media type is a song, clicking on the item will trigger a song playback popup for previewing the song.
 The same applies to the Favorites section.
-However, if the media type is not a song, as shown in the image below
+However, if the media type is not a song, the popup will not show. as shown in the image below

 ![avatar](https://github.com/JackenLiu/ItunesDemo/blob/main/file/Screenshot_2.jpg)